 - Recognise and report changes and risks for a person in a health or wellbeing setting.

-This module is a steppingstone to further study in Mental Health and Addictions support programmes and introduces the learner to mental health support strategies and health models for supporting those with mental health challenges.
+This module is a steppingstone to further study in Mental Health and Addictions support programmes.
+It introduces the learner to mental health support strategies and health models for supporting those with mental health challenges.

 - Describe factors that contribute to mental health wellbeing and mental health challenges.